BestTimesToVisit.com Logo

 transport

 Getting to the reef usually means flying into Cairns or Proserpine (for the Whitsundays).
-From there, most reef trips depart from ports like Cairns Marlin Marina or Port of Airlie.
-Consider booking a shuttle service or local bus in advance to get from the airport to your accommodation and the departure point, as taxis can add up quickly.
+From there, consider a bus or shuttle service to your accommodation and departure point for tours, as taxis can add up quickly.
+Many tour operators include transfers from your hotel, so check this when booking your reef trip.

 safety